A healthcare provider examining a patient.

 Values

-Bedside manner doesn’t guarantee a high quality of care, but lack of it can certainly lessen the quality.
-Even if a doctor or midwife is perfectly good at his or her job, if you don’t feel comfortable with them, it could make your medical care during pregnancy uncomfortable and difficult.
+Great bedside manner doesn’t guarantee high-quality care, but lack of it can certainly leave you feeling cold.
+Even if a doctor or midwife is perfectly good at his or her job, if you don’t feel comfortable with them, it could make your care during pregnancy awkward and difficult.
 More than that, if you don’t feel like they want to hear what you have to say, it could hurt their ability to properly diagnose any problems.

 Related Topics